-This document has primarily been based upon the American Association of State Highway and Transportation Officials (AASHTO) Manual for Bridge Evaluation, Third Edition, including 2019 Interims, hereinafter referred to as the MBE.
+This document has primarily been based upon the American Association of State Highway and Transportation Officials (AASHTO) Manual for Bridge Evaluation, Third Edition, including 2020 Interims, hereinafter referred to as the MBE.
 This document provides guidance to engineers for performing and submitting load rating calculations using the Load and Resistance Factor (LRFR) methodology.
 The procedures stated in this document are to provide guidelines that will result in consistent and reproducible load rating inputs and deliverables.
-This document serves as a supplement to the AASHTO MBE and deals primarily with New Jersey Turnpike Authority (NJTA) specific load rating requirements, interpretations, and policy decisions.
-While this Manual is intended to provide bridge load rating policy for work done by or for the NJTA, it does not preclude justifiable exceptions, subject to the approval of the NJTA.
+This document serves as a supplement to the AASHTO MBE and deals primarily with New Jersey Turnpike Authority (NJTA) specific load rating policy for work done by or for the NJTA, it does not preclude justifiable exceptions, subject to the approval of the NJTA.
 This Manual is a living document in that changes will be issued as warranted because of changes in policy, loadings, or evaluation criteria.

-1.3 Load and Resistance Factor Rating Methodology
+1.3 Load and Resistance Factor Rating